Specialty Pharmacies Fill a Critical Role in Treating Complex Illness

 What Should People Expect from a Specialty Pharmacy?

 Nora soon learned that specialty pharmacies provide support that goes well beyond distributing specialty medications.
 Highly skilled pharmacists, nurses, and care providers who work in specialty pharmacies often have additional, advanced certifications and education.
+They play a major role in supporting the patient — and at times that person’s caregiver.

-“Specialty pharmacies provide a higher level of service, and this usually includes an evaluation by a specialty trained pharmacist, training for the patient on how to administer the medication (which could include instructions on how to inject a medication into the body), and significant time spent ensuring the patient can ask as many questions as needed so they feel comfortable taking their prescribed medication as directed,” Mandoli said.
+Specialty pharmacies provide a high level of service, typically including an evaluation by a pharmacist who knows the medications well, training for the patient on how to administer the medication (which could include instructions on how to inject a medication into the body), information on managing potential side effects, and significant time spent ensuring the patient can ask as many questions as needed.

 Nora’s specialty pharmacy gave her intensive, individualized services including:

 - Coordination with physicians.
 Nora had no idea how much work her specialty pharmacy team was doing on her behalf behind the scenes.
 Specialized team members assembled data from multiple sources and distilled it into a robust picture of her unique needs.
 The specialty pharmacy team is an important part of the care team, maintaining close communication with other care providers.
-They work cooperatively to administer the specialty medications best suited to their customers to achieve the best outcomes possible.
+They work cooperatively to administer the specialty medications best suited to their patients to achieve the best outcomes possible.

-“Specialty pharmacies are essential in helping people navigate the rapidly evolving landscape of specialty medications, which continue to expand to treat a range of complex illnesses,” Mandoli said.
-“These pharmacies work to lower costs of these often high-cost therapies and increase access for people to healthcare professionals to promote adherence and safety.
-But most importantly, they are a 24/7 support system for people trying to manage their most complex illnesses and conditions.”
+Specialty pharmacies help patients and caregivers navigate the rapidly evolving landscape of specialty medications, which continues to expand to treat a range of complex illnesses.
+In reducing the expense of often costly therapies and expanding patients’ access to healthcare professionals, specialty pharmacies boost both adherence and safety.
+Most importantly, they offer around-the-clock support for people managing complex illnesses and conditions.

 Related Stories